-In case of a serious fault in a module. fuses are used to protect and isolate inverter modules just as with current LV frequency converters.
-In addition, input circuits separate the inverter modules from the main DC bus and afford full control of reverse power, both in fault and normal conditions (as for example in propeller braking mode).
+In case of a serious fault in a module, fuses are used to protect and isolate inverter modules just as with current LV frequency converters.
+In addition, input circuits separate the inverter modules from the main DC bus and afford full control of reverse power, both in fault and normal conditions (as, for example, in propeller braking mode).
 This means that faults on a single consumer will not affect other consumers on the main DC distribution system.
-In the event of severe faults on the distributed DC bus, the system is protected from generator fault currents by means of a thyristor rectifier, which also doubles as a protection device for the generator.
-Isolator switches are installed in each circuit branch in order to automatically isolate faulty sections from the healthy system.
+In the event of severe faults on the distributed DC bus, the system is protected with generators by means of a controllable thyristor rectifier, which also doubles as a protection device for the generator.
+Isolator switches are installed in each circuit branch in order to isolate faulty sections automatically from the healthy system.

-In close cooperation with Det Norske Veritas, a global organization that provides classification and risk assessment services to the maritime industry, ABB has ensured that the onboard DC grid system philosophy meets or exceeds the demands of current rules and regulations.
-Fault currents can be controlled in as little as 10 to 20 ms. This results in a drastic reduction in the DC grid's fault energy levels as compared with traditional AC protection circuits where fault durations can reach up to 1s.
-This lowenergy fault protection scheme, combined with the new flexibility in designing generator parameters, allows the onboard DC grid system to be used for installed power up to 20 MW.
+In close cooperation with Det Norske Veritas, a global organization that provides classification and risk assessment services to the maritime industry, ABB has ensured that the Onboard DC Grid system philosophy meets or exceeds the demands of current rules and regulations.
+Fault currents can be controlled in as little as 10 ms to 20 ms, resulting in a drastic reduction in the DC Grid's fault energy levels when compared with traditional AC protection circuits where fault durations can reach up to 1 s.
+This low-energy fault protection scheme, combined with the new flexibility in designing generator parameters, allows the Onboard DC Grid system to be used for installed power up to 20 MW.